 Who We Are

-The San Diego Brain Tumor Foundation (SDBTF) is a local non-profit, voluntary grassroots organization dedicated to providing essential information and support for brain tumor patients and their families.
-The organization was established in 2002 by Connie Reeves Campbell, who lost her husband Dennis Campbell to a brain tumor in 2000.
+The San Diego Brain Tumor Foundation (SDBTF) is a local grassroots non-profit 501C3 dedicated to patients and families by providing essential resources and support.
+Established in 2002 by Connie Reeves Campbell, who lost her husband Dennis to a brain tumor in 2000.
+The Foundation is proud to be a source of comfort and hope to the local community.

-As the patient or the caregiver you need to become an expert in managing the details and communication with doctors, pharmacists, insurance companies, employers and others.
+As the patient or the caregiver, you will find you need to become an expert in managing the details and communication with doctors, pharmacists, insurance companies, employers and others.
 Each patient’s needs and experiences are different.
 The San Diego Brain Tumor Foundation is here to help you.

 I just wanted to commend you and your team on a great event.
 Each year our company does a walk in support of a worthwhile cause.
 So we have had a lot of experience in various walks over the years.
 This was one of the most enjoyable we have done!